The Hidden Staircase: 1959 revised edition, 20 chapters

 In the meantime, Nancy's father fails to return from Chicago, and after tracing him to the train station, she is led to believe from eyewitness accounts that he has possibly been drugged and kidnapped.
 Nancy continues to search for clues to her father's whereabouts and also to solve the mystery of the intruder at Twin Elms, helped by a night watchman and discovery of a secret room.
 She and Helen decide to investigate the neighboring estate for clues to a secret entrance since the house was built with the same design as Twin Elms.

 Upon their arrival at the realtor, Nancy is horrified to discover Nathan Gomber has just purchased the neighboring estate.
 Mr. Dodd agrees to lend the girls a key since Gomber has not taken possession, and they make a daytime visit to Riverview Manor.
 Nancy finds a secret panel to an underground passage and staircase.
 The tunnel leads to another staircase.
 But at the top of the stairs is a man who stops Nancy and Helen.
 Nancy discovers a missing property owner, hidden staircases and passages inside Twin Elms; with police help, she finds her father imprisoned in a room off the tunnel.
 Nathan Gomber is found out and arrested.

 Reception

 By 2000, 1.8 million copies of The Hidden Staircase had been sold in the US market.

 Adaptations

 The novel was adapted as a Warner Bros. film, Nancy Drew and the Hidden Staircase, in 1939.
-Another adaption of the book from Warner Bros. was released on March 15, 2019.
+Another adaptation of the book from Warner Bros. was released on March 15, 2019.

 The 12th installment in the Nancy Drew point-and-click adventure game series by Her Interactive, named Nancy Drew: Secret of the Old Clock, is loosely based on the novel and also incorporate elements from The Secret of the Old Clock, The Bungalow Mystery, and The Mystery at Lilac Inn.

-A reference to the book is made in the pilot episode of the Nancy Drew television series with Nancy finding a missing girl behind a hidden staircase.
-Later in the first season, an episode named "The Hidden Staircase" Nancy returns to the old warehouse where she found the staircase.
+A reference to the book is made in the pilot episode of the Nancy Drew television series, with Nancy finding a missing girl behind a hidden staircase.
+Later in the first season, in an episode named "The Hidden Staircase", Nancy returns to the old warehouse where she found the staircase.